Johnnypham7496/Dino/README.md

 [![](https://visitcount.itsvg.in/api?id=Johnnypham7496&icon=0&color=0)](https://visitcount.itsvg.in)

-- A passionate backend dev from Minneapolis MN
+- A passionate software dev from Minneapolis MN

 - ⛹️‍♂️ A person who has love for the Gym, Video Games, Anime, and Coding

-- 📚 I’m currently learning **Python, RESTAPIs, DevOps**
+- 📚 I'm learning a whole variety of topics such as **Backend: Python, RESTful API's, DevOps.
+Frontend: HTML, CSS, JavaScript**

 - 👨‍💻 All of my projects are available at [Johnnypham7496](https://github.com/Johnnypham7496)